ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 1. In **Service details**, configure the following:
     - **Location** - Select a location that supports Gen 2
-    - **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
+    - **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new instance.
     - **Resource group** - If you are organizing your services into [resource groups](/docs/accomemoault.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs).

-1. **Resource allocation** - Specify the initial RAM, disk, and cores for your databases.
-The minimum sizes of memory and disk are selected by default.
-With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
-Your deployments are then allocated the number of cores that you specify. *Once provisioned, disk cannot be scaled down.*
+1. **Resource allocation** - Select an isolated compute instance with a certain amount of RAM and CPU cores.
+Changing resource allocation requires selecting a different host size. *Once provisioned, disk cannot be scaled down.*
 1. In **Service configuration**, configure the following:
     - **Database version** [Set only at deployment]{: tag-red} - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
 For more information, see [Database versioning policy](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-versioning-policy&interface=ui){: external}.
-    - **Encryption** - If you use [Key Protect](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
-If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
+    - **Encryption** - If you use [Key Protect](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-key-protect&interface=ui), an instance and key can be selected to encrypt the instance's disk.
+If you do not use your own key, the instance automatically creates and manages its own disk encryption key.

 1. Click **Create**.
 The {{site.data.keyword.databases-for}} **Resource list** page opens.

 1. When your instance has been provisioned, click the instance name to view more information.

-As part of provisioning a new deployment in {{site.data.keyword.cloud}}, you can use the service credential console page to create a user with different roles (Manager and Writer).
+As part of provisioning a new instance in {{site.data.keyword.cloud}}, you can use the service credential console page to create a user with different roles (Manager and Writer).
 {: note}

-{{site.data.keyword.databases-for-postgresql}} deployments no longer include a default `admin` user.
+{{site.data.keyword.databases-for-postgresql}} instances no longer include a default `admin` user.
 Instead, customers create a user with the `Manager` or `Writer` role using the {{site.data.keyword.cloud}} service credential interface — via UI or CLI.
-These users come with necessary credentials to connect to and manage the deployment.
+These users come with necessary credentials to connect to and manage the instance.

 ## Step 1: Provision through the CLI
 {: #provision_instance_cli}